 This, unfortunately, is not something that we citizens get to decide.
 Issues of animal cruelty or neglect are law enforcement issues that are handled by animal control officers and/or the police.
 If you found a stray dog that is in poor condition there is no way to know how it got in that condition (for instance, if it has been lost for an extended period of time).
 Animal control officers have legal avenues available to them to investigate issues of cruelty or neglect, and to either seize the animal or require the owner to take them for veterinary care.

 What if the dog needs medical care?

-The larger city shelters like Fort Worth and Dallas have veterinarians on staff that can assess and stabilize animals and rescue coordinators whose job consists of networking at risk animals out to rescues.
+If you found a stray dog in need of medical care, contact a local shelter or rescue.
+The larger city shelters like Fort Worth and Dallas have veterinarians on staff that can assess and stabilize animals and rescue coordinators whose job consists of networking at-risk animals out to rescues.
 Even smaller city shelters have rescue contacts to whom they can reach out for animals in need of medical assistance.

 Won’t animal control just euthanize a stray dog?